zamrudcodes/marka-internal/PRODUCT_REQUIREMENTS.md

 *As a manager or HR partner, I need to manage the core data (employees, projects) so that calculations are always accurate.*

 - **User Story 2.1:** As a manager, I want to add, view, and edit employee details (name, salary, department).
+- **User Story 2.2:** As a manager, I want to view a comprehensive employee detail page with organized information across multiple tabs.
-- **User Story 2.2:** As a manager, I want to add, view, and edit project details (name, total revenue).
+- **User Story 2.3:** As a manager, I want to add, view, and edit project details (name, total revenue).
-- **User Story 2.3:** As a manager, I want to assign employees to the projects they worked on during the period.
+- **User Story 2.4:** As a manager, I want to assign employees to the projects they worked on during the period.

 ### Epic 3: Reporting & History
 *As a manager or HR partner, I want to view and export bonus data so that I can analyze trends and fulfill reporting requirements.*